MatthewGuschwan/GCD_Project2/README.md

 =======
 TO START

-1. Downloand and Unzip the files from the url above, and set working directory to the unzipped folder.
+1. Download and Unzip the files from the url above, and set working directory to the unzipped folder.

 2. The code uses the (plyr) and (dplyr) packages that can be installed from CRAN.
->>>>>>> 12d2011d04b4ac20c5632647c4a9b18e86435487

 From the Train and Test folders, the code reads the subject, x and y data.

-Train and Test data were combined.
+Train and Test data were combined into one dataframe.